 About the Artist

-Yuki received a 2010 GAP for financial support during, and to purchase materials associated with, the creation of a new work titled Fragmented.
-Comprised of cast porcelain sculptures and video art, Nakaura will create animated imagery and project them onto porcelain sculptures creating a line that looks like a drawing that has to come to life.
-Nakamura will explore evolving tactile effects on objects, and the contrast between porcelain skin and the digital image.
+Yuki received 2010 GAP Award funding to purchase materials associated with the creation of a new work titled Fragmented.
+Comprised of cast porcelain sculptures and video art, Yuki will create animated imagery and project them onto porcelain sculptures creating a line that looks like a drawing that has to come to life.
+She will explore evolving tactile effects on objects and the contrast between porcelain skin and the digital image.

-Yuki received a 2005 GAP to partially cover the cost of replacing a mid-size manual electric kiln with an automatic large kiln that includes digital control, a safety timer, and shelf kit.
-“My ceramic work requires intense and very time consuming firings, each taking up to 20 hours.
-With the challenges of daily life, uninterrupted studio time to create new work is increasingly difficult,” says Nakamura.
+Yuki received 2005 GAP Award funding to partially cover the cost of replacing a mid-size manual electric kiln with an automatic large kiln that includes digital control, a safety timer, and shelf kit.
 Time saved with the new kiln will help prepare a new body of work, A Passage from Somewhere to Somewhere Else, to be shown as part of a solo show at Howard House Gallery in October 2005.

 Information included above was provided by artist at the time of application.